-If you’re like me, you love Japanese fashion but don’t like the high price tags that come with the many amazing styles sold here in Tokyo.
+If you’re like me, you love Japanese fashion but don’t like the high price tags that come with the many amazing styles of clothing sold here in Tokyo.
 Fortunately, there are many places to purchase the clothing styles you love for discounted prices!
 From thrift shops to Japanese fast fashion brands, here’s the overview of the 9 different stores in Tokyo where you can find cheap clothing.

 1. For Very Cheap Clothing: Tanpopo House/たんぽぽハウス